-Meets 5 Times/Week - .5 Credit - One Semester Grades 10, 11, 12 No Prerequisite
+Meets 5 Times/Week - .5 Credit - Semester Course Grades 10, 11, 12 No Prerequisite

 The purpose of this course is to aid the students in becoming more employable.
 The students will learn to match their needs, strengths, and weaknesses with employment opportunities.
 Students will explore career pathways based on their strengths.
 They will learn how to fill out job applications, create resumes, cover letters, network, and apply for a job.
 Interviewing skills using video and face-to-face interviews will be incorporated in Career Prep.
-Each student will have their own computer to use on a daily basis to complete class assignments and use Career Cruising.
+Each student will have their own computer /iPad to use on a daily basis to complete class assignments.
+All students will use Smart Futures, the PA Career Zone, and other career-based websites during the class.
 Students can fulfill the requirements set forth by the H.H.S.
 Graduation Project while taking this class.